Non-Functional Testing: A Complete Handbook for Developers

 Testing ensures that your product works as intended, delivers an engaging and immersive user experience, and is compatible with all relevant devices, applications, and platforms.
 Security testing can also reveal vulnerabilities, threats, and risks in your software prior to launch.

-QA analysts do not need to know how to write code or scripts to manually test a piece of software.
+QA analysts do not need to know how to write code or create test scripts to manually test a piece of software.
 Instead, they rely solely on interacting with the software – in whatever state it currently is in – and record their experiences in writing.

-Automation testing is testing performed by a pre-written, automated script.
+Automation testing is performed by a pre-written, automated script.
 The code for testing is written by highly skilled programmers, who use their knowledge and expertise to write code that can test very specific parts of a piece of software.

 For example, an automation testing code may test to see if two different modules, such as a database and form, can work well together under different use-case scenarios.